 ii.
 Where the whole of the old participator’s interest is transferred the completion of form PRT80 should not pose any problems.
 The relatively unusual situation of an old participators transferring part of an interest to the new participator is covered by the Annex.

+Top of page

 Transfers during deferral

 iii.
 In the case of royalty paying fields, where a license transfer takes place during definite deferral, the old participator will be required to make PRT1 returns as soon as possible after the transfer.
 This is to enable the royalty position, including any PCPA adjustments, to be brought up to date.